Shaedul/Encrypted_Genome_Variants_Analysis/README.md

  **Notes :**
- --Make sure that you have installed all require library specially scikit-allel, scipy , matplotlib outside of the docker.
+ --Make sure that you have installed all require library specially scikit-allel, scipy , matplotlib outside of the docker. you can find all the necessary library : https://pypi.org/

 ### Congratualtion you have done successfully